 Pick up the phone and make a call.

-Finish on Time
+Finish Your Work From Home Day on Time

-For working at home to work – literally work – you need to stop work when it’s time to stop work.
+For working at home to work – literally, work – you need to stop work when it’s time to stop work.

-We’ve talked about avoiding distractions – but sometimes working from home so is super-easy you hardly notice that hours have passed.
+We’ve talked about avoiding distractions – but sometimes working from home is so super-easy you hardly notice that hours have passed.
 The dog still needs walking.
 The kids still need to be fed.

 When it’s time to stop working – stop working.